yvzn/titlequest/README.md

 )
 2. plus some Javascript to aggregate / share the results

-_TitleQuest_ is just a plain HTML file that you can open in any browser.

-Take note that some features are not available in some browsers, unless the HTML is served by a webserver.
-To solve this issue, a Go app can self-serve the HTML file at http://localhost:8080.

 ## How to run

-Double click the `index.html` file.
+_TitleQuest_ is a static HTML page with some Javascript.
+It is packaged with [ViteJS](https://vitejs.dev/).

-To run the Go app / server (if required):
+To run the app locally, you can use the following command:

 ```
+$ npm install
-$ go run .
+$ npm run dev
 ```

 ## How to build

-Only the Go app / server needs a build step.
+To build the app for production, you can use the following command:

 ```
-$ go build -ldflags="-s -w"
+$ npm run build

-$ .\titlequest.go.exe
 ```